MaximePremont/boilerplate-nextron-shadcn/README.md

-npm run electron:build-win32          Build on Windows x32 npm run electron:build-win64          Build on Windows x64 npm run electron:build-linux          Build for linux* npm run electron:build-mac            Build for MacOs npm run electron:build-mac-universal  Universal build for MacOs
+npm run electron:build-win32          Build on Windows x32 npm run electron:build-win64          Build on Windows x64 npm run electron:build-linux          Build for linux* npm run electron:build-mac            Build for MacOs** npm run electron:build-mac-universal  Universal build for MacOs**
 ```
 *For linux, you can change the package type ( snap, deb... ) by editing the [electron-builder.yml](./electron-builder.yml) file.
+You may need to install some packages ( for exemple rmp to build a `rpm`).

+**MacOs versions can only be build using a Mac.

 **For full usage, please read the [Nextron documentation](https://github.com/saltyshiomix/nextron).**
 ## Shadcn/ui